skip to main content

 • Inflatable donut pillow

-• Recovery/nursing gown—not your typical hospital gowns; they’re soft and usually have snaps on the chest for easy nursing access (for use while in the hospital; you can’t take it home)
+• Recovery/nursing gown (for use while in the hospital; you can’t take it home)

-• Electric breast pump (for use while in the hospital; you can’t take it home)
+• Hospital-grade electric breast pump (for use while in the hospital; you can’t take it home)

 • Hand pump